Information for Uber Drivers who find themselves in debt

 There are plenty of free and useful resources where you can get personal advice from trusted, qualified advisors.
 They’ll take the time to understand your unique situation and help you come up with a plan to address any debt you have.

 Business Debtline specialises in advising business owners or self-employed individuals such as yourselves.
-They have this really handy and extensive set of FAQs or you can webchat or call them to speak to an advisor directly.
+They have this really handy and extensive Factsheet Library or you can webchat or call them to speak to an advisor directly.
 It’s owned by the Money Advice Trust who also have a separate branch for personal help called the National Debtline.

 Step Change is a charity dedicated to helping people with debt.
 You can get free and impartial advice from their experts online or over the phone and they’ll recommend a range of practical debt solutions based on your situation.